-On completion of this course, the student- teacher shall:
+The student- teacher shall:

-- Narrate the evolution and nature of Mathematics and its importance in the school curriculum in the context of the recent curricular reforms. - Use various methods and approaches of teachingand learning mathematics especially suitable for the secondary school classes. - Plan lessons in Mathematics using traditional and constructivist approaches for effective classroom transactions. - Develop and collect activities and resource materials for their use in enhancing the quality of learning Mathematics at the secondary level. - Conduct continuous and comprehensive assessment for enhancing the quality of Mathematics learning. - Explain the concepts in Mathematics included in the secondary school curriculum and make pedagogical analysis of those concepts
+- -Narrate the evolution and nature of Mathematics and its importance intheschool curriculum in the context of the recent curricular reforms. - -Use various methods and approaches of teachingand learning mathematics especially suitable for the secondary school classes. - -Plan lessons in Mathematics using traditional and constructivist approaches for effective classroom transactions. - -Develop and collect activities and resource materials for their use inenhancing the quality of learning Mathematics at the secondary level. - -Conduct continuous and comprehensive assessment for enhancing thequality of Mathematics learning. - -Explain the concepts in Mathematics included in the secondary schoolcurriculum and make pedagogical analysis of those concepts